KENDRA CHIOTA PAYNE MEMORIAL FUND

 The Fund supports two awards.
 The first award helps support a Global Studies graduate student in an overseas internship with an NGO working for the economic advancement of women and children in Africa, Asia or Latin America.

 The second award underwrites an internship to promote Leadership of Young Women through Sports.
-Kendra Race directors receive the award each year.
+Kendra's Race directors receive the award each year.
 The Race Director role facilitates the development of leadership, organizational, communication, and marketing skills as the Race Directors organize the race and encourage youth participation.

 Global Studies Award